camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/local/quickstart.md

 ```
 {
   "key": 2251799813685250,
-  "workflows": [
+  "processes": [
     {
       "bpmnProcessId": "order-process",
       "version": 1,
-      "workflowKey": 2251799813685249,
+      "processKey": 2251799813685249,
       "resourceName": "order-process.bpmn"
     }
   ]
 }
 ```

-## Step 4: Create a workflow instance
+## Step 4: Create a process instance

-After the workflow is deployed we can create new instances of it.
-Every instance of a workflow is a single execution of the workflow.
+After the process is deployed we can create new instances of it.
+Every instance of a process is a single execution of the process.
 To create a new instance we have to specify the process ID from the BPMN file, in our case the ID is `order-process` as defined in the `order-process.bpmn`: